snowthebear/Mountain-Climber/README.md

 Instructions are extremely similar to those of A1:

 * Get a virtual environment up and running
-* `python -m pip install -r requirements.txt` (Replacing python with python3 or py - whatever works)
+* `python3 -m pip install -r requirements.txt` (Replacing python with python3 or py - whatever works)

 ## Running the GUI